zengxianyu/co-mod-gan-pytorch/README.md

 ### inference

-1. download pretrained model using ``download_*.sh" (converted from the tensorflow pretrained model)
+1. download pretrained model using ``download/*.sh" (converted from the tensorflow pretrained model)

 e.g. ffhq512

 ```
-./download_ffhq512.sh
+./download/ffhq512.sh
 ```

 2. use the following command as a minimal example of usage